Orbi home mesh wifi system: Pros, cons and tips

 kW = W/1000

-For example, if a device uses 3.75 Kilowatts but we need to know how much is that in Watts:
+For example, if a device uses 3.75 Kilowatts, we need to know how much that is in Watts:

 3.75 kW / 1000 = 3750 W